 Don Buford, MD

-Dr. Buford grew up in Los Angeles and attended Stanford University.
-While at Stanford, he was a member of the baseball team and had a double major in economics and pre-med.
+Dr. Buford attended Stanford University for the first half of his college career.
+While at Stanford, he was a member of the baseball team and had a double major in economics and Human Biology.
 He then transferred to USC where he continued his athletic and academic pursuits.

-Dr. Buford played professional baseball as a second baseman and outfielder in the Baltimore Orioles organization for 4 years.
+Dr. Buford played professional baseball as a second baseman and outfielder in the Baltimore Orioles professional organization for 4 years.
 Dr. Buford's father, Don Sr., played for the Chicago White Sox ('63 -'68) and the Baltimore Orioles ('68-'72) and played in 3 World Series, winning in 1970 over the Cincinnati Reds.
 Don Sr. is in the Orioles Hall of Fame.
 Dr. Buford's younger brother, Damon, had an 8 year major league career which included 2 years as the starting center fielder for the Texas Rangers.

 After graduating from the UCLA School of Medicine, Dr. Buford completed a 5 year orthopaedic residency at the University of Texas, Southwestern in Dallas.
 Dr. Buford also completed a one year sports medicine fellowship at the prestigious Southern California Orthopaedic Institute (SCOI) in 1999 where he learned advanced arthroscopy techniques.

 Dr. Buford's interest in orthobiologics was a natural outgrowth of his training in minimally invasive surgery.....both are designed to help patients in the simplest, safest way possible.

 Since 2008, Dr. Buford has been training clinicians on MSK ultrasound and now orthobiologics as the Director of the MSK Ultrasound and Orthobiologics Course.
 The course is held twice a year in various locations.
 Dr. Buford and his course faculty have trained over 1200 clinicians in MSK ultrasound in the past 11 years.